FREE RESOURCES: Classroom Activities [ Page 1 ]

 "Who are your heroes and why?"

-Harriet Tubman large cast school musical play for kids to perform.
+Harriet Tubman large cast school musical for kids to perform.
 Classroom Activities Harriet Tubman

 Commitment: Why did Harriet take the extreme stand of refusing to let her runaways return home when the trip became too hard for them?